Associate Professor of Music

 Sonja Lynn Downing received her Ph.D. in Ethnomusicology from the University of California, Santa Barbara.
 She holds her Master of Music degree in Flute Performance from UCSB, and a B.A. in Music from Swarthmore College.
 Her research interests include Balinese gamelan music, traditional music pedagogy, and the intersection of gender and performance.
 Her dissertation explores socio-musical and pedagogical changes due to the recent emergence of all-girls and mixed gender children’s traditional gamelan music ensembles in Bali, Indonesia.
 This research was supported by a Fulbright Hays Doctoral Dissertation Research Award and a grant from the Pacific Rim Research Program.

-Ms. Downing has received two awards from sections of the Society for Ethnomusicology for her presentation “Embodied Learning of Music and Gender in Balinese Children’s Gamelans,” which she gave at the 2006 annual conference of the Society for Ethnomusicology.
+Dr. Downing has received two awards from sections of the Society for Ethnomusicology for her presentation “Embodied Learning of Music and Gender in Balinese Children’s Gamelans,” which she gave at the 2006 annual conference of the Society for Ethnomusicology.
 These are the Marcia Herndon Award from the Gender and Sexualities Taskforce, and the Wong-Tolbert student paper prize from the Section on the Status of Women.
+Dr. Downing’s forthcoming book, Gamelan Girls: Gender, Children, and Politics in Balinese Music Ensembles, is scheduled to be published by the University of Illinois Press in 2019.

 Contact by e-mail: firstname.lastname@example.org